 How we helped 10 EAST, 40TH STREET

-NYE provided professional MEP/FP engineering consultation services for the renovation.
+NY Engineers provided professional MEP/FP engineering consultation services for the renovation.
 The project consists of MEP/FP consulting work for tenant fit-out work for approximately 6,822 ft2 of space on the 21st and 22nd floors.
-The 21st floor should be an 1,120 ft2 are comprised of a bar/lounge area.
-The 22nd floors shall be a 5,702 ft2 area comprised of office space, including 28 small work stations, 7 large work stations, 6 internal offices, 8 window offices, and one conference room.
+The 21st floor should be a 1,120 ft2 area comprised of a bar/lounge area.
+The 22nd floors shall be a 5,702 ft2 area comprised of office space, including 28 small workstations, 7 large workstations, 6 internal offices, 8 window offices, and one conference room.